xxxle0/Test/README.md

 # API
 ## Introduction
-The RESTful API to CRUD a Security Scan Result (“Result”) written by Go.
+The Web service RESTful API to CRUD a Security Scan Result (“Result”) written by Go.
 The structure of Result
 - Id: any type of unique id
 - Status: "Queued" | "In Progress" | "Success" | "Failure"
 - RepositoryName: string